No passwords, No popups, No AI, No cost:

 January 5, 2022

 A. Hi Dave.
+There are box shaped parts which can't be plated in one shot because no matter how you hang them they will either get air pockets or the contents of the previous bath won't drain, etc. -- these require plsting then re-orienting for more plating.
 It's possible to have too much air agitation, and we have several threads in the forum that discuss that situation.
 But you are probably using an aquarium bubbler with little likelihood of being too aggressive, and the immediate answer is that you can't let those accumulating hydrogen bubbles grow anyway.
 Agitation is one of the few weapons you have against them.

 You probably need both a wetting agent and air agitation to dislodge those bubbles.
-However, I would not hang the part with a surface horizontal.
+However, I would not hang the part with any surface horizontal.
 I would tilt the parts in one or more planes so the bubbles have an angularly upward escape route they can follow.
-You should probably look at the pits with a jeweler's loupe and verify that the pits are shiny and hemispherical, as evidence that hydrogen gas is their cause.
+You should probably look at the pits with a jeweler's loupe and verify that they are shiny and hemispherical, as evidence that hydrogen gas is their cause.

 Luck & Regards,